ryantd42/NY-Legislative-Git/2023/S7172A-2023/bill.md

- Introduced  by  Sen.  COONEY -- read twice and ordered printed, and when printed to be committed to the Committee on  Energy  and  Telecommuni- cations
+ Introduced  by  Sen.  COONEY -- read twice and ordered printed, and when printed to be committed to the Committee on  Energy  and  Telecommuni- cations  --  recommitted  to  the Committee on Energy and Telecommuni- cations in  accordance  with  Senate  Rule  6,  sec.
+8  --  committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee

- AN ACT to amend the public service law, in relation to prohibiting tele- phone  corporations from charging a caller any increased rates, charg- es, or fees for long-distance or other calls without  first  notifying such caller
+ AN ACT to amend the public service law, in relation to prohibiting tele- phone  corporations from charging a caller any increased rates, charg- es, or fees for intrastate long-distance or other calls without  first notifying such caller

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS: